SeanryuData/SeanryuData/README.md

 <h2>Coding Information</h2>
-<p>All of my code is contained in a single SQL file.
-I have included comments for each step to explain the reasoning behind my choices.
-Most, if not all, of the table alterations were made in SQL for the purposes of demonstrating my proficiency in the language.</p>
+<p>All of my code is contained in a single SQL file, which I have extensively commented on to explain the reasoning behind my choices.
+For the purpose of demonstrating my proficiency in the language, most, if not all, of the table alterations were made in SQL.</p>

 <h2>Project Status</h2>
 <p>This project is being worked on daily in my free time after work, so please check for updates regularly.
 As of now, the project is ongoing.</p>